Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_bank_accounts.md

-# someUse Case Descriptions Management of Bank Accounts
+# Use Case Descriptions Management of Bank Accounts

 ## Add Bank Account